neotoma/proxy/README.md

 - ports
     - http (number) - Port on which proxy should listen for HTTP requests
     - https (number) - Port on which proxy should listen for HTTPS requests
-- targets (array[Target])
+- targets (array[Target]) – Targets with host values for matching requests
+- defaultTarget (Target) - Default target without host value should targets with host values not match requests

 #### Target (object)
-- host (string, required) - Hostname for which proxy should listen for requests
+- host (string) - Hostname for which proxy should listen for requests
 - http (string) - Hostname to which proxy should route HTTP requests
 - https (string) - Hostname to which proxy should route HTTPS requests